ravikanth720/react-router-tutorial/lessons/05-active-links/README.md

 <li><Link to="/repos" activeStyle={{ color: 'red' }}>Repos</Link></li>
 ```

-Now as you navigate, the active link is red.
+How as you navigate, the active link is red.

 ## Active Class Name